joshuef/jsfs/README.md

 ## Like this?

-Encourage more of this sort of thing:

-BTC/MAID donations so welcome:
+Buy me some beer or a laptop or a house.
+(BTC/MAID donations so welcome: 1EmSUthDxBDfyJz1uXwpJtiVRpsgEWyzxB)

-1EmSUthDxBDfyJz1uXwpJtiVRpsgEWyzxB

 ## License.